Policymakers from 40 States Attend Fall RSG Meetings

 Historically, non-profit hospitals were recognized by the Internal Revenue Service (IRS) as charitable organizations that qualified for tax exemption because of their provision of charity care to those unable to pay.
 In recent years, the IRS has expanded hospitals’ reporting requirements for all the community benefits they purport to provide, as well as their health improvement activities.
 Some states have added their own reporting requirements—and the Affordable Care Act required hospitals to complete community health needs assessments.

-This session focused on how states can use data to monitor and guide hospital community benefit activities, including trends in hospital spending for uncompensated care and community health improvement and opportunities to align hospitals’ activities with state and local population health improvement goals and measures.
+This session, featuring a presentation by the Hilltop Institute, focused on how states can use data to monitor and guide hospital community benefit activities, including trends in hospital spending for uncompensated care and community health improvement and opportunities to align hospitals’ activities with state and local population health improvement goals and measures.
 A new website, Community Benefit Insight, funded by the Robert Wood Johnson Foundation, has been launched to make hospital community benefit data reported to the IRS more accessible.

 Evidence-informed Health Policy: Medication-Assisted Treatment and Supportive Housing